Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Introduction

-Inspired by the recent successful applications of Transformers~\cite {NIPS2017_3f5ee243} in computer vision tasks such as object detection \cite {ObjectDetectionTransformers} and image recognition \cite {TransformersImageRecognition}, we adapt a Transformer-Encoder to compute a stacked multihead attention to encode the \textit{cross-attention} between the two latent representations of the image pairs.
-Thus, a Transformer-Encoder \cite{NIPS2017_3f5ee243} computes an improved stacked representation of the 4D correlation volume (4DCV) used in previous works \cite {RAFT,nie2019multi,liang2019stereo,9495134,dosovitskiy2015flownet9495134,dosovitskiy2015flownet} , where the 4DCVs were calculated by inner products.
-Instead of using a single layer of $N^{2}$ inner products as in the 4DCV, the proposed Transformer-Encoder-based approach leverages multi-head attention with its advanced network architecture and additional parameters to better encode the interactions between the entries of the activation maps.
-Interestingly, the attention maps computed by our scheme, shown in Section \ref {subsec:AttentionMaps}, show that the Transformer-Encoder assigns high attention scores to image regions containing rotation-informative image cues, emphasizing vertical and horizontal lines.
+Interestingly, the attention maps computed by our scheme, shown in Section \ref{subsec:Cross-Attention}, show that the Transformer-Encoder assigns high attention scores to image regions containing rotation-informative image cues, emphasizing vertical and horizontal lines.
 We also observe that the proposed approach can predict the rotation of non-overlapping image pairs with state-of-the-art (SOTA) accuracy.
 Our framework is end-to-end trainable and optimizes a regression loss.
-It is evaluated on three data-set benchmarks: StreetLearn ~\cite{mirowski2019streetlearn}, SUN360 \cite {xiao2012recognizing} and InteriorNet~\cite{InteriorNet18}, with different classes of overlap in indoor and outdoor locations and under varying illumination.
+It is evaluated on three dataset benchmarks: StreetLearn ~\cite{mirowski2019streetlearn}, SUN360 \cite {xiao2012recognizing} and InteriorNet~\cite{InteriorNet18}, with different overlap classes in indoor and outdoor locations and under varying illumination.
 The experimental results in Section \ref{sec:experiment} show\ our model to provide state-of-the-art (SOTA) accuracy.

-In summary, our contributions are as follows:
+In summary, our contributions are as follows.

-\begin{itemize} \item We address the problem of estimating rotations in extreme scenarios, even with little or no overlap.
+\begin{itemize} \item We propose a novel scheme for estimating extreme rotations, including scenarios with minimal image overlap.